awatson1978/clinical-verification/README.md

 ## Known Issues

-The **Munit** test runner uses a slightly modified version of the `testAsyncMulti` function (with support for test timeouts) from the test-helpers package shipped with meteor to run all the tests in the test suite including all the setup and `tearDown` functions.
+The **Verification** test runner uses a slightly modified version of the `testAsyncMulti` function (with support for test timeouts) from the test-helpers package shipped with meteor to run all the tests in the test suite including all the setup and `tearDown` functions.

 * If a test fails, afterEach / tearDown will not be called.
 This is because MUnit uses testAsyncMulti behind the scenes, and this is a limitation of testAsyncMulti.
 We therefore recommend, as a workaround, to do cleanup in beforeEach / setup too.